Home

 By The Magical Avocado

 Women's History IS American History!
-This ready to edit slide presentation has 35 slides highlighting famous American Women.
+This notebook includes a list of 35 Famous American Women with room to write notes for each individual.
+A page of reflection questions for further study, and two extra pages of notes.
 Using during Women's History Month, as daily bellwork, student projects, learning about various times in history, and more!

 By LessonLink Teacher

-Celebrate Women History Month using this set of 7 of the most influential or Famous Women in Sports Reading Comprehension Passages.
-The passages are designed for students in grades 3, 4, 5, and 6.
+Celebrate Women History Month using this set of 8 of the most influential or Famous Women in Science (STEM) Reading Comprehension Passages.
+Passages are designed for students in grade 3, 4, 5, and 6.

-Each passage features a short biography of a famous female athlete, followed by 8 multiple-choice questions that test the student’s understanding of the text.
+Each passage features a short biography of a famous female scientist, followed by 8 multiple-choice questions that test the students’ understanding of the text.

-The passages cover a range of sports, such as tennis, boxing, racing, the Boston Marathon, and soccer.
-The women in sports included in this set are:
+The passages cover a range of topics, such as science, technology, medicine, and engineering.
+The women scientists included in this set are:

 This set is perfect for social studies reading, independent work, homework, or group activities.

 Answer keys are included for each passage.
-Your students will enjoy learning about these remarkable women and their contributions to sports.
+Your students will enjoy learning about these remarkable women and their contributions to science and society.

 Free TeachShare CREDITS for your next PURCHASE!